The H2 Wiki

 instance Monad m => MonadError e (ExceptT e m)

-How did this work?
-It crucially depended on two elements: firstly, the MonadError instance for ExceptT.
+This behaviour crucially depended on two elements: firstly, the MonadError instance for ExceptT.
 That part is straightforward and expected.
-Less straightforward is the second element: the MonadState instance that “passes” state behaviour through the ExceptT layer to the inner m which is itself an instance of MonadState.
+The second element is less straightforward: the MonadState instance that “passes” state behaviour through the ExceptT layer to the inner m, which is itself required to be an instance of MonadState.

 instance MonadState s m => MonadState s (MyEffectT m)